 If you stick with Destiny 2 for the long haul, you’ll probably end up having a character from each class, especially if you wind up joining a Destiny 2 clan.
 If you’re still unsure which to play as at the start, we suggest running through the first mission with each class to get a feel for each one’s quirks.

-Each class — Titans, Warlocks, Hunters — has three subclasses, which dictate your character’s super ability, modify their skills, and provide unique upgrades designed around playing your class in a specific way.
-Each class starts out with a new subclass, but players can earn two returning variants from the original by completing public events in each world.
+Each class — Titans, Warlocks, Hunters — has three primary subclasses, which dictate your character’s super ability, modify their skills, and provide unique upgrades designed around playing your class in a specific way.
+Each subclass contains three variants, which allow you to tweak your abilities in different ways.

 To unlock subclasses, you must find relics.
 Relic locations seem to be completely random, and can be found by low- and high-level players in loot chests dropped after completing public events.
 After you secure a relic, you’ll have to complete additional public events to “charge” the relic, then complete a special quest that unlocks the new skill set.